dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 #### Basic elements of CSS syntax:
-- A CSS style rule is made of following parts:
+- A CSS style rule is made of the following parts:

 | **Item**          | **Description**                                       |
 | ----------------- |-------------------------------------------------|